-2018 2019
+2019 2020

-Scope 1 (Direct) Emissions
+Scope 1 Emissions (Direct)

-Diesel 1,081.46 1,391.52
+Diesel 1,391.52 934.94

-Gasoline 557.76 600.18
+Gasoline 600.18 588.87

-Liquid Petroleum Gas 30.32 30.59
+Liquid Petroleum Gas 30.59 26.90

-Refrigerants 4,398.52 4,566.96
+Refrigerants 4,566.96 575.93

-Total Scope 1 Emissions 6,068.06 6,589.25
+Total Scope 1 Emissions 6,589.25 2,126.64

-Scope 2 (Indirect) Emissions
+Scope 2 Emissions (Indirect)

-Electricity Consumption 57,974.39 57,224.41
+Electricity Consumption 57,224.41 46,785.31

-Total Scope 2 Emissions 57,974.39 57,224.41
+Total Scope 2 Emissions 57,224.41 46,785.31

-TOTAL EMISSIONS, ALL SOURCES 64,042.45 63,813.66
+TOTAL EMISSIONS, ALL SOURCES 63,813.66 48,911.95

-6.2.3 ENERGY EFFICIENCY
+6.2.3 Energy Efficiency

 As mentioned above in Section 6.2.2, the electricity used in the company's airports constitutes our main source of carbon emissions.
 Among the most important measures that we implement to moderate electricity consumption are expanding infrastructure only when necessary from an operational viewpoint; carrying out regular equipment maintenance and replacements, to ensure that all systems function optimally and efficiently; and additional energy-saving measures like installing air-conditioning traps at the entrances to terminal buildings, using naturally cold water extracted from deep underground in air-conditioning chillers, and automatic power-down systems for equipment that is not in use.
 The company has also begun actively seeking cost-effective solutions to begin sourcing some of its electricity from renewable sources.

-The total amount of electricity consumed in all airports in the Group increased year-over-year by 1.4% from 2018 to 2019, while per-passenger consumption decreased by 0.9% over the same period1.
+The total amount of electricity consumed in all airports in the Group decreased year-over-year by 18.2% from 2019 to 2020, while per-passenger consumption increased by 68.1% over the same period.1 This variance may be explained by the disruption caused in the company's normal operations by the Covid-19 pandemic.